gioelecrispo/gioelecrispo.github.io/content/blog/making-an-app-with-kivy.md

 In conclusion, designing, implementing, packaging and optimizing this app took us about 2 and a half months, clearly working only in our free time (about 2 hours a day).
-All in all, we have to say that it's a great result and that, Kivy is great for prototyping apps.
+All in all, we have to say that it's a great result and Kivy is great for prototyping apps.
 So many things remain unexplored: we have not included any features that directly use the smartphone hardware such as vibration or flashlight, however, there are examples on the internet and it seems easy to implement.